DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 Even the **MIX** output jack is considered as the most important in Vector Synthesis universe, because all oscillators are constantly blended (manually by the joystick **or** by applied voltages on both **X** and **Y** input jacks, and possibly by the MIX ENVelope).
 But by using discrete A, B, C, and D output jacks only (without **MIX**), in this case you get **four independent oscillators** (or sound sources), whatever the Vector Synthesis state of the module.
 It's the first advantage!

-As second advantage, you'll can apply particular FX processings on discrete A, B, C, and/or D output jack(s), like delays or reverbs, and use it/them together with the **MIX** output jack.
-All of these outputs can be used at the same time, like you want, either as final audio or as modulation source for another module.
+As second advantage, you'll can apply particular FX processing on discrete A, B, C, and/or D output signal(s), like delays or reverbs, and use it/them together with the **MIX** output jack.
+All of these outputs can be used at the same time, like you want, either as final audio output, or as modulation source for another module (such ring modulation).

-By default, discrete oscillator outputs are unmixed (pre-joystick / pre-MIX ENVelope, similar to a "dry" audio signal), but it's possible - from relevant oscillator context, 3rd page (labelled **OSC x VOLUME**), the **PRE-JOYST.** setting along **L4** button permits to set as post-joystick / post-MIX ENVelope, instead, to get a blended oscillator signal, in case you'll need it for further usage, like separate FX processing.
+By default, discrete oscillator outputs are unmixed (pre-joystick / pre-MIX ENVelope, similar to a "dry" audio signal), but it's possible - from relevant oscillator context, 3rd page (labelled **OSC x VOLUME**), the **PRE-JOYST.** setting along **L4** button permits to set as post-joystick / post-MIX ENVelope, instead, to get a blended oscillator signal, in case you'll need it for further usage (like separate FX processing).

 _Example: from OSC B context, 3rd page (labelled "OSC B VOLUME"), press L4 button to highlight **PRE-JOYST.** setting, then rotate the DATA ENTRY encoder to change this setting from **YES (DRY)** to **NO (POST)**:_